vikasbairwa/cosmeticShop/README.md

 Run the app<br />
 -> using command "npm i" in cosmeticshop folder and in api folder install all the dependencies of server and client.<br />
 -> run the server first with command "node app.js" in api folder.<br />
--> run client with command "npm run start" in cosmeticshop older in a new terminal.<br />
+-> run client with command "npm run start" in cosmeticshop folder in a new terminal.<br />